AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 1. [Create and manage test profiles](https://experienceleague.adobe.com/en/docs/campaign-web/v8/audiences/work-with-profiles/test-profiles){target="_blank"}

 ### Manage audiences

+>[!AVAILABILITY]
+>
+>1- All audiences created via ACS query activity will get transformed into predefined filter in AC v8 during migration.
+AC also support query activity.
+a.
+Read audience will get transformed to query activity with [predefined filter](https://experienceleague.adobe.com/en/docs/campaign-web/v8/query-database/build-query){target="_blank"}.
+b.
+Predefined filter will only take the latest value after audience migration to AC v8 (copy by reference).
+2- File Type audiences in ACS will be migrated as list type without dimensions.

 Audiences are sets of profiles who share similar behaviors and/or characteristics.
 This collection of people can either be generated, selected, or loaded.
 Once created, audiences can be leveraged as the target population of your deliveries.